For Ewan McGregor’s Birthday, Here Are 3 Classic Films Of His Every Cinephile Needs To See [Opinion]

 Indeed, the movie feels like a magical Forrest Gump.
 The world depicted in Big Fish is one that’s populated by witches, giants, and werewolf ringmasters, in which anything and everything seems possible.
 In this modern fairy tale, reality and fantasy blend together in an exciting way.
 And the film ultimately asks a profound and momentous question: Is it ever possible that fiction can be more true than the truth itself?

-Ewan McGregor brings exceptional acting to all 3 of these engrossing films, and each of them is great in its own individual way.
+Ewan McGregor brings exceptional acting to all three of these engrossing films, and each of them is great in its own individual way.
 If you’ve never seen them, do yourself a favor and rent, borrow, or stream them however you can.
 If you don’t, you’ll be missing out on cinematic gold.

 [Featured Image by Evan Agostini/AP Images]